MagdElDinAhmed/ComputerVisionProject/README.md

 # Sudoku Solver

+- Check if the puzzle layout is legal before solving, abort if not
 - Use a simple backtracking algorithm that operates recursively to fill the puzzle
 - Undo if no step works
 - Keep undoing until the next choice becomes available